iliu-net/alejandro/_posts/2017-03-24-stop procrastinating.md

 title: stop procrastinating
 ---

-We are all guilty of procrastinating from time to time—there's always something more interesting than the work in hand.
+We are all guilty of procrastinating from time to time--here's always something more interesting than the work in hand.
 We usually think it's no big deal, since deadline is our biggest inspiration, and we do our best work when we're inspired.
 We may even joke about it.